2022 Review – Abitibi-Témiscamingue/Nord-du-Québec - CDRQ

 Entrepreneurship Collectif for Abitibi-Témiscamingue

 .
-A hybrid event for participants from the region and
+A hybrid event for

 across Quebec.
 The theme centered on business continuity in a risk management context.
-A collaboration of which I am
+A

 very proud!